 Caregiver support is not about indulgence, but rather about self and family preservation.

 A safe, supportive, and confidential space where friend and family caregivers can share collective experiences and learn from one another.
 A weekly virtual meeting, over a secure platform allows you to participate from the comfort of your own home and without leaving your loved one alone.
 Participation is on a weekly drop-in basis, every Monday afternoon from 1:30pm to 3:00pm.
 Please register here for more information or to join.

 Caregiver Education Series

-In partnership with Vantage Living Communities and Jump Start Communications COHA offered eight- Family Caregiver Education sessions filled with various learning themes and inspirations throughout the fall of 2020.
+In partnership with Vantage Living Communities and Jump Start Communications COHA offered an eight- Family Caregiver Education Series filled with various learning themes and inspirations throughout the fall of 2020.
 Each session was designed to inform and support family caregivers with the knowledge, skills and resources needed to provide confidence and resilience in their caregiving role.

 If you require more information or assistance please contact Bonnie Pontalti – Community Services Coordinator, 250.763.5511 ext.
 102.

 The Family Caregiver Education Series is generously supported by the United Way Southern Interior BC and the Government of Canada for the Government of Canada’s Emergency Community Support Fund (ECSF) grant.